 Some organizations may choose to use spreadsheets to manage their compliance program.
 This is a basic solution that can work for smaller one-person compliance teams, but this is not scalable as organizations grow.
 As teams grow and more data is involved, the more manual work is needed and the bigger the risk of human error becomes.

 Compliance programs will generally require multiple spreadsheets, which can be very difficult and time consuming to manage, and there’s no way of properly auditing changes to documents.

 Small organizations that want to keep costs down may consider using spreadsheets for their compliance management, but they should be wary of the potential risks and challenges this will lead to.

-Using a dedicated governance risk and compliance management (GRC) tool historically is the best approach but also the most costly.
-This is no longer true, and a dedicated tool can be the most cost effective and efficient way to manage your organizations compliance program, even for smaller teams.
+Using a dedicated governance risk and compliance management (GRC) tool is historically the most successful approach but is also perceived as the most costly. depending on the compliance management solution, a dedicated tool can be the most cost effective and efficient way to manage your organizations compliance program, even for smaller teams.